 If you're committed to keeping your blonde intact year-round, try punching the warmth up a notch this season.
 Adding more golden tones will add a rich, buttery look to your strands, says Alfieri, who reminds us to consider color placement for a softer grow out, no matter how high the contrast.

 Braids are a great hairstyle to showcase your hair color's depth and dimension, and we're loving the golden bronze shining through the braids on this natural brunette.

 This creamy, buttery peach is a beautiful color for that transitional time of year between summer and fall, bouncing off the last of those golden rays.

 Refreshed Natural Base

-A good face frame is always a brighter shade than the rest of your hair, but it doesn't necessarily need to be warmer.
-A pop of icy white-blonde is a fitting contrast for this cool hued brunette.
+A good face frame is typically a brighter shade than the rest of your hair, but when it comes to tone, being intentional with warmth or coolness is a great way to complement your overall color.